Tamaramoh12/ReadingNotes201/Read: 03.md

 **2. Unorder Lists**

-The unordered list is created with the <ul> element. and it begins with a bullet point or ...
+The unordered list is created with the \<ul> element. and it begins with a bullet point or other characters like circle point or square point.

+Note: Each item in the ordered or unordered lists is placed between an opening \<li> tag and a closing \</li> tag.
+(The li stands for list item.)

 **3. Definition Lists**

-are made up of a set of terms along with the definitions for each of those terms
+It is the type of lists that made up of a set of terms along with the definitions for each of those terms. and it is created with the \<dl> element and usually consists of a series of terms and their definitions.

+Inside the \<dl> element we use pairs of \<dt> and \<dd> elements.

+\<dt> is used to contain the definition term.

+\<dd> is used to contain the
+definition.